LSWR A12 class

 The A12 locomotives of the London and South Western Railway were built between the years 1887 and 1895 to the design of William Adams.
 Ninety of the locomotives were built, fifty at Nine Elms Works and forty by Neilson and Company, although the latter together with the final twenty from Nine Elms were officially known as the O4 class.
 They were unusual for their time, with a wheel arrangement of 0-4-2.
-This arrangement was used by few of the other railway companies, and never proved popular (although the Great Northern Railway had 150 such locomotives).
+This arrangement was used by few of the other railway companies and never proved popular (although the Great Northern Railway had 150 such locomotives).
 They bore the nickname "Jubilees", because the first batch appeared in the Golden Jubilee of Queen Victoria's reign.

+The class were intended for mixed traffic role.
+Unlike many other British railways, the LSWR had little heavy freight or mineral traffic.
+The A12s were designed for a dual role of non-express main line passenger services and fast goods, parcels and perishables traffic.
+Their size, power and design barred them from the fastest express and mail trains on the LSWR, but made them ideal for heavier, slower passenger trains such as holiday and excursion traffic between London and Bournemouth, Poole and the Dorset coast and military trains between the army camps in London and northern Hampshire and the Channel ports, which were an important traffic for the LSWR.
+The A12s were well-suited to running goods trains of livestock, fruit and milk, on the West of England line between London and Exeter and parcels and express freight going between London and Southampton docks.
+The class also found a role working secondary cross-country passenger services west of Salisbury, on the route to Plymouth and on rural lines in Hampshire.

 History

-The 90 examples of the class were built in batches, as shown in the following table.
+The 90 members of the class were built in batches, as shown in the following table.

 All 90 passed to the Southern Railway in 1923, following the introduction of the Grouping Act.

 Withdrawal

 Withdrawals started in 1928, with four of the class surviving to Nationalisation.
 The four operated by British Railways were all withdrawn in its first year (1948), excluding DS3191 which was used for steam supply at Eastleigh Works and lasted until 1951.
 No members of the class have been preserved.